Valen-H/Server/README.md

   * **time** -> Default timeout for incomplete requests, redirections and other timing functions.

 ## Builtins
-  * **command.js** -> Contains commands which can be executed by respective url, like : `http://localhost:8080/close?auth=admin:root` and `http://localhost:port/?login=admin:root&from=reg`, this middleware controls a `private/Accounts` folder with registered server accounts to be controlled by `register=account:password, unregister=account:password, login=account:password, logout (affects currently loged-in account)` commands in that order.
+  * **command.js** -> Contains commands which can be executed by respective url, like : `http://localhost:8080/close?auth=admin:root` and `http://localhost:port/?login=admin:root&from=reg`, this middleware controls a `private/Accounts` folder with registered server accounts to be controlled by POST `register=account:password, unregister=account:password, login=account:password, logout (affects currently loged-in account)` commands in that order.
   * **fix.js** -> Url autocorrection utility, e.g: suppose our server has a file called `file.htm` but the user requests for `FILE.html`, the server assumes and corrects the url as long as request content has not already been served.
   * **static.js** -> Serves content under `/public` folder directly to the user.
 If user requests for a directory and that directory contains an index page (whose name is designated by `process.env.index` which defaults at `index` and applies for `.htm|.html|.js` filetypes), then that page is server instead of directory index list as long as that directory does not contain a `.noind` file and request content is not already served.
   * **directory.js** -> Lists all files of a directory and prints on the `builtin/directory.html` page (by replacing `&&list&&` with the list and `&&dir&&` in the template with the directory path) as long as the directory does not contain a `.nodir` file and request content has not already been served.